gravitational/careers/challenges/systems/challenge-2.md

 ### Library

-* Implement a simple request forwarder to forward requests to an upstream
+* Implement a request forwarder to forward requests to an upstream.

 ### Server

 * Secure communication between client and server using TLS and an [opaque bearer token](https://latacora.micro.blog/2018/06/12/a-childs-garden.html) for authentication
-* Develop a simple authorization scheme that defines what upstreams are available to which clients; this scheme can be statically defined in code
+* Develop a simple authorization scheme that defines what clients can use the load balancer; this scheme can be statically defined in code
 * Accept and forward requests to upstreams using the library

 ## Level 2